SomayahAlbaradei/Splice_Deep/README.md

   - keras.

 ### Run
 We propose five models to recognize SS in different organisms: Homo sapiens 'hs', Oryza japonica 'oriza', Arabidopsis thaliana 'at', C.elegans 'c_elegans', and Drosophila melanogaster 'd_mel'.
+Our models take DNA seqences with 602 length as input and predict whether the given sequence represents a true/false SS.

 To run an Acceptor model: